IonutParau/CelLua-B-Mod/README.md

 Mirror Cell: It switches the cell at its arrows around.
 Generator Cell: Duplicates the cell behind it to its front.
 Sideways Generator Cell: Duplicates the cell behind it to its side.
-Splitter Cell: Takes a cell at the back and turns it into 2 at its sides.
+Tunnel Cell: Takes the cell behind it and puts it infront of it Splitter Cell: Takes a cell at the back and turns it into 2 at its sides.
 Triple Generator Cell: Duplicates the cell behind it into all 3 other directions.
 Mold Cell: If duplicated it doesnt appear but still pushes.